soft9000/ezlog/README.md

 From oil & gas compaines, cloud, banking, and skype - to the DoD - you'll find `.ezlog` files empestered almost everywhere.

-Yet when ezlog's classic K&R Code inexplicably [disappearing from SourceForge in 2012](https://sourceforge.net/projects/ezlog/files/) (yes, I've still got that source code), rather than risk another landmine I simply kept the R&D to myself.
+Yet with ezlog's classic K&R Code inexplicably [disappearing from SourceForge in 2012](https://sourceforge.net/projects/ezlog/files/) (yes, I've still got that source code), rather than risk another landmine I simply kept the R&D local.

 Yet in my absence, however, lots of folks seemed keen to take over the [`ezlog`](https://www.google.com/search?q=ezlog&rlz=1C1CHBF_enUS971US971&oq=ezlog) moniker.
 Complement.

 Since as GitHub has evolved, I updated ezlog to the C/C++ 2014 Standard to [earn a few extra pennies on Udemy](https://www.udemy.com/course/gnu-cpp-2000).

-Moving forward & cloned today from that [era Namespace](https://github.com/soft9000/era), the future of the 30 year ezlog command-line interface will be evolving at this location.
+Moving forward & cloned today from that [era Namespace](https://github.com/soft9000/era), the future of these decades of ezlog command-line interfacing 😊 will be officially growing @ this location.

 # Mission
 Evolving across the decades, as ever the mission of **ezlog** remains to: